OBOAcademy/obook/docs/tutorial/pull-requests.md

 ### What kind of person do we need for what kind of pull request?

 It depends on what the pull request is addressing.
 Remember the QC checks will check for things like unsatisfiable classes and many other checks (that vary between ontologies).
-Your job as a reviewer is to check for things that the QC checks won't pick up.
+Your job as a reviewer is to check for things that the QC checks won't pick up and need human judgement.

 - If it is content changes, like adding new terms, or reclassifying a term, an ontology curator could review your PR.
 - If the PR is addressing quality control or technical aspects, one of the ontology semantic engineers would probably be a good fit.